-- a comprehensive non-duplicative service network. - 1) A number of program grantees incorporated aspects of interagency coordination as an integral part of project operations by establishing collaborations of youth-serving agencies.
-Analysis of evaluation data indicates that coming together for the purposes of securing a grant did not facilitate interagency coordination or produce planning and action in any systematic and sustained manner. - 2) Another strategy to improve coordination involved projects administered by central offices of national youth service agencies, with their local affiliates acting as service outlets.
-There is some evidence that the national offices improved their expertise and that local affiliates were able to provide additional services because of the prevention funds. - 3) Although all grantees recognized the need to establish linkages with other relevant organizations, the formation of purposeful and continued external linkages was one of the least developed aspects of the projects.
-With few exceptions, this was particularly true with juvenile justice agencies.
-Given the nature of grantees' clientele (essentially non-delinquent youth), this is not surprising, since grantees did not see juvenile justice agencies as particularly relevant to their efforts. - c.
-OBJECTIVE: "To increase the capacity of target communities to respond more effectively to the social, economic, and familial needs of youth residing in target communities." - RESULTS: None of the grantees proposed a prevention project utilizing community development as the primary intervention strategy.
-None proposed, as even a component of their projects, a wellstructured effort consistent with previous prevention efforts based on community development or with definitions of community development found in social sciences literature.
-Rather, community development was viewed by most projects as necessary to support or augment the grantee's direct services activities. - d. & e.
-OBJECTIVE: "To increase the capacity of national, regional and local youth-serving agencies to implement and sustain effective services to youth in target area communities." and "To increase volunteer participation and broaden community support for delinguency prevention activities".
+A number of program grantees incorporated aspects of interagency coordination as an integral part ations of youth-serving agencies.
+Analysis of evaluation data indicates that coming together facilitate interagency coordination or produce sustained manner.
+Another strategy to improve coordination involved projects administered by central offices of national youth service agencies, with their local some evidence that the national offices improved able to provide additional services because of the prevention funds.
+Although all grantees recognized the need to establish linkages with other relevant organizations, linkages was one of the least developed aspects particularly true with juvenile justice agencies. tially non-delinquent youth), this is not surprising, as particularly relevant to their efforts. c.
+OBJECTIVE: "To increase the capacity of target communities to respond more effectively to the social, economic, and familial needs of youth residing in RESULTS: None of the grantees proposed a prevention project utilizing community development as the even a component of their projects, a well-tion efforts based on community development or in social sciences literature.
+Rather, community to support or augment the grantee's direct services d. & e.
+OBJECTIVE: "To increase the capacity of national, regional and local youth-serving agencies to implement and sustain effective services to youth target area communities." and "To increase volunteer participation and broaden community support for delinquency prevention activities".
+RESULTS: With the exception of the coalitions and national agency efforts discussed under Objective b.. few grantees identified separate project components that were specifically geared to build agency service capacity or to broaden community support for future programs.
+Most capacity building was seen as a means to increase or enhance service delivery in current grantee programs.
+Four capacity building approaches were attempted: coalition building, transportation, volunteers and staff training.
+1) Coalition building.
+With the exception of one coalition project, coalitions were created principally for the purpose of applying for OJJDP funds.
+The formation of coalitions did not, as pointed out earlier, result in significant interagency planning and action.